HenriqueGuerino/HenriqueGuerino/README.md

 ## Hi there 👋

 ### Tech student | Python, Web Development & Data
-Hands-on projects with Flask, REST APIs, automation and databases.
+Hands-on projects with Python, automation and databases.

 ---